Dolls House lighting through the periods

 1970'S Low-voltage Halogen lights, "uplighters"

-Alternatively you can use modern electric lighting and furnishings whatever the age of the building itself as in real life!
+Alternatively you can use modern electric lighting and furnishings whatever the age of the building as we do in real life!

 We hope this 'potted' history has helped you to decide on the type of lighting you want in your house.
-Whatever you decide, We have a wide range Lighting for 1/12 and 1/24 scale we look forward to helping you MAKE YOUR DREAM HOUSE BRIGHTER!
+Whatever you decide, we have wide range lighting for 1/12 and 1/24 scales we look forward to helping you make your dream house come alive